Tractable Ridge Regression for Paired Comparisons: Simulations

 The simulation results are summarized in Figure \ref{fig:simul_normal} which displays the average of the simulated logarithmic skill scores.
 We do not report results based on cross-validation in Figure \ref{fig:simul_normal}, because they were almost everywhere visually indistinguishable from those based on the adjusted pairwise empirical Bayes method.
 This finding confirms that pairwise empirical Bayes for the Thurstone-Mosteller model is essentially equivalent to standard cross-validation, but with the substantial computational advantage that no repeated refitting of the model is needed.

 We now comment on the results reported in Figure \ref{fig:simul_normal}.
-As expected, as the number of teams or the fraction of matches used for training increases, all methods converge to the same predictive performance.
-Furthermore, as $\lambda$ increases, estimates of team strengths converge to zero and therefore all methods produce predictions that are on average equivalent to those of the naive forecast.
-The predictive performance of maximum likelihood estimation is completely unsatisfactory when the training set is small and the number of teams is 20, with its average logarithmic skill scores being worse than the naive forecast.
-This result is relevant for us because twenty is the number of teams in various major football leagues, such as the English Premier League which motivated this research, which is considered later in Section \ref{sect:application}.
-The bias-reduced maximum likelihood estimator improves substantially on maximum likelihood in most settings, but with small training sets and large values of $\lambda$ it still leads to worse logarithmic skill scores on average than the naive forecast.
+As expected, as the number of items or the fraction of paired comparisons used for training increases, all methods converge to the same predictive performance.
+Furthermore, as $\lambda$ increases, estimates of item strengths converge to zero and therefore all methods produce predictions that are on average equivalent to those of the naive forecast.
+The predictive performance of maximum likelihood estimation is completely unsatisfactory when the training set is small and the number of items is 20, with its average logarithmic skill scores being worse than the naive forecast.
+The bias-reduced maximum likelihood estimator improves substantially on maximum likelihood in most settings, but with small training sets and small values of $\lambda$ it still leads to worse logarithmic skill scores on average than the naive forecast.

 As shown in Figure \ref{fig:simul_normal}, pairwise empirical Bayes has uniformly the best predictive performance of all methods considered.
-Pairwise empirical Bayes was even found to perform relatively well in a still more extreme setting, with $p=20$ teams and only 4 matches per team (approximately 10\% of the tournament) used for training; that extreme setting is not displayed in Figure \ref{fig:simul_normal} because maximum likelihood performs so poorly that its logarithmic skill score values fall too far below zero.
+Pairwise empirical Bayes was even found to perform relatively well in a still more extreme setting, with $p=20$ items and only 4 paired comparisons per item (approximately 10\% of the tournament) used for training; that extreme setting is not displayed in Figure \ref{fig:simul_normal} because maximum likelihood performs so poorly that its logarithmic skill score values fall too far below zero.